lorrli274/next/courses/community/Google-s Python Class/lessons/Dicts and Files/01-Dict Hash Table.md

-Python's efficient **key/value** hash table structure is called a "dict".
-The contents of a dict can be written as a series of key:value pairs within braces { }, e.g. dict = {key1:value1, key2:value2, ... }.
-The "empty dict" is just an empty pair of curly braces {}.
+Python's efficient key/value hash table structure is called a **dict**.
+The contents of a dict can be written as a series of key:value pairs within braces `{ }`.
+Example: dict = `{key1:value1, key2:value2,...}`.
+The **empty dict** is just an empty pair of curly braces `{}`.

-Looking up or setting a value in a dict uses square brackets, e.g. `dict`['foo'] looks up the value under the key 'foo'.
+Looking up or setting a value in a dict uses square brackets.
+Example: `dict`[`foo`] looks up the value under the key `foo`.
 Strings, numbers, and tuples work as keys, and any type can be a value.
 Other types may or may not work correctly as keys (strings and tuples work cleanly since they are immutable).

-Looking up a value which is not in the dict throws a `KeyError` -- use "in" to check if the key is in the dict, or use `dict.get`(key) which returns the value or None if the key is not present (or get(key, not-found) allows you to specify what value to return in the not-found case).
+Looking up a value which is not in the dict throws a `KeyError`.
+Use `in` to check if the key is in the dict, or use `dict.get`(key) which returns the value or None if the key is not present (or get (key, not-found) allows you to specify what value to return in the not-found case).

 ```python
 ## Can build up a dict by starting with the the empty dict {}